reflectoring/reflectoring.github.io/_posts/2021-11-11-java-release-notes.md

 public final class Bicycle extends Vehicle {...}
 ```
 #### Constraints
-Several constraints has to be met for the sealed class to work:
+Several constraints have to be met for the sealed class to work:

 * Permitted subclasses must be accessible by the sealed class as compile time
 * Permitted subclasses must directly extend the sealed class